FZA002/ViolationToolv2/README.md

 ## Long Term Care Hospitals
 ---
-The Long Term Care Hospital dataset is made up of measure codes, which correspond to different quality measures for Long Term Care Hospital's.
-Each row of the dataset is made up of an organization, a measure code, and a score for that measure code, along with columns with other attributes.
+The Long Term Care Hospital dataset is made up of measure codes, which correspond to different quality measures for Long Term Care Hospitals.
+Each row of the dataset is made up of an organization, a measure code, and a score for that measure code, along with other attribute columns.
 The measure codes are described [here](https://data.cms.gov/provider-data/sites/default/files/data_dictionaries/long_term_care_hospital/LTCH-Data-Dictionary.pdf), as well as in the "LongTermCareHospital-Data-Dictionary" pdf in the "documents" folder of this repo.

 &nbsp;